 Tufts Clinical and Translational Science Institute (CTSI)

-The mission of Tufts CTSI is to identify, stimulate, and expedite innovative clinical and translational research, with the goal of improving the public’s health.
+The mission of Tufts CTSI is to identify, stimulate, and facilitate innovative clinical and translational research, with the goal of improving the public’s health.
 To reach this goal, we link researchers and scholars from a wide range of disciplines to clinical investigators, policy makers, and industry and community leaders to collaborate on innovative clinical and translational research.
-Clinical and Translational Science Awards (CTSAs) impact health by promoting research that translates basic biomedical research from bench to bedside (T1), from bedside to practice (T2), and that impacts generally available medical care and public health measures and policy (T3 and T4).
+Supported by NIH at 62 institutions across the country, Clinical and Translational Science Awards (CTSAs) impact health by promoting research that translates basic biomedical research from bench to bedside (the first translational step, T1), from bedside to practice (T2), and into widespread practice and impact on the public and on policy (T3 and T4).
 Tufts CTSI cultivates collaboration and innovation by offering education and training, research expertise, and financial support to investigators.
+Translation, as defined by the National Center for Advancing Translational Sciences (NCATS), is the process of turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and populations, including, for example, diagnostics, therapeutics, medical procedures, and behavioral interventions.
+To learn more about translational science, please click here.

-Funding for the 2015 Pilot Studies Program will prioritize Methods Development and the Signature Program research areas.
+Funding for the 2016 Pilot Studies Program will prioritize Methods Development in addition to the Signature Program research areas.
+Applicants may propose projects outside of these areas as well.

 For more information about Tufts CTSI Signature Programs or to request a consultation, please visit: http://www.tuftsctsi.org/Services-and-Consultation/Request-Services-or-Ask-a-Question.aspx.